High-speed rail in China: Construction costs and financing

-Fare cost and airlines
+In China, a large proportion HSR lines built on elevated viaducts, while most of the world's other HSR lines like Japan's Shinkansen system rarely use continuous elevated piers.
+China's HSR viaducts occupies less land and shortens construction timelines, since it is driven by the interests of government departments and planning agencies.
+However, elevated HSR lines makes for more difficult boarding, less seamless integration with existing urban transit systems, higher overall investment, decreased engineering safety, more complicated maintenance and repair (pier deformation as a result of differential settlement), and presents serious impediments to emergency response in the event of an accident.

+HSR versus other mass transportation modes

 The CRH5 intercity train on the Changchun–Jilin Intercity railway.

+A 2019 study by the World Bank Group found that HSR fares in China are low compared to other countries.
+However for the domestic population which has lower average incomes than other countries with comparable high-speed rail systems, HSR ticket prices are considered prohibitively expensive being at least three times the price of conventional rail tickets.
+Thus, there is no room left for further HSR fare increases, even though that would compensate for the lower-than-expected number of passengers to reduce operating losses.

-A 2019 study by the World Bank Group found that HSR fares in China are low compared to other countries and have attracted passengers from all income levels.
-It noted that HSR is "very competitive" with bus and aircraft transport for distances between 150 km and 800 km (about 3 to 4 hours travel time).
+The World Bank study noted that HSR is "very competitive" with bus and aircraft transport for distances between 150 km and 800 km (about 3 to 4 hours travel time).
 Due to both frequency and high speeds, services operating at 350 km/h remain competitive with air travel for journeys of up to 1,200 km.
 The expansion of high-speed rail has significantly reshaped China's domestic aviation market.
 Research by Cirium Ascend Consultancy in 2025 found that HSR has captured a dominant share of trips under 800 km, where it is often faster and more convenient when total travel time from home to boarding is considered.
-On average, passengers in major Chinese cities save 35–45 minutes reaching and clearing security at HSR stations compared with airports, due to stations’ central locations, shorter access times, and quicker screening processes.
+On average, passengers in major Chinese cities save 35–45 minutes reaching and clearing security at HSR stations compared with airports, due to stations' central locations, shorter access times, and quicker screening processes.
 This competitive advantage has led to a structural decline in short-haul flights.
 According to Cirium data, flights of 800 km or less fell from 26.4% of all domestic flights in 2011 to 15.9% in early 2025.
 Overall flight volumes more than doubled in the same period with airlines shifting capacity to longer domestic routes, international services, and regions not yet served by high-speed rail, such as parts of western China.

+In China, planners have attempted to make high-speed rail a "door-to-door" service.
+The newest high-speed rail stations often lack direct connections to local highways, bus routes, and light rail networks, due to being located well outside established metro areas.